 Whenever referring to a bit in Western performance classes, it means a curb bit that has a solid or broken mouthpiece, shanks, and acts with leverage.
 All curb bits must be free of mechanical devices and should be considered a standard Western bit.
-See bit description in Rule SC-240-F. Diagram of acceptable or unacceptable bits, see Rule SC-240.I.
-Snaffle Bit for junior horses description, see Rule SC-240.E.
-Diagram of chin straps, see Rule SC-240.G.
+See bit description in Rule SC-240 Diagram of acceptable or unacceptable bits, Snaffle Bit for junior horses description, and Diagram of chin straps.